Twintop/TwintopInsanityBar/README.md

 - **Maelstrom Weapon** (Enhancement Shaman) - 5 or 10 stacks with a dedicated color for the 5th stack
 - **Power Words** (Discipline Priest) - cooldown nodes for Power Word: Radiance with real-time cooldown progress
 - **Runes** (Blood/Frost/Unholy Death Knight) - 6 individual runes with cooldown timers
+- **Shatter** (Frost Mage) - up to 20 stacks of Shatter on your current target.
+Requires the Cooldown Manager to be enabled and Shatter to be actively tracked.
 - **Soul Fragments** (Vengeance/Devourer Demon Hunter)
 - **Soul Shards** (Affliction/Demonology/Destruction Warlock) - Destruction displays partial fragments
 - **Tip of the Spear** (Survival Hunter) - up to 3 stacks with duration timer